furlongm/patchman/INSTALL.md

 sqlite.

-The `patchman-manage` command should be used instead of `./manage.py` if patchman is installed via from packages.
+The `patchman-manage` command should be used instead of `./manage.py` if patchman is installed from packages.

 ## Configure Database